ashfromsky/helix/CONTRIBUTING.md

 # Contributing to Helix

-Thank you for your interest in contributing to AcquireMock!
+Thank you for your interest in contributing to Helix!
 We welcome contributions from the community.

 ## How to Contribute